-Today's investment in the SARs should enable the US Army to meet three major challenges.
-Firstly, the ever-increasing rate of modernization of the adversary, including the ability tos stand-off[1] capabilities, then the ever-increasing and innovative use of RAS by the adversary, and finally the constraints of the future environment, especially in ultra-dense urban areas where communications means will work at the limit of their potential[2].
+Today's investment in SARs should enable the US Army to respond to three major challenges.
+First, the ever-increasing rate of modernization of the adversary, including stand-off capabilities.[1]
+The first is the ever-increasing and innovative use of RAS by the adversary, and finally the constraint of the future environment, particularly in ultradense urban areas in which the means of communication will work at the limit of their potential.[2].
 The research and acquisition strategy is divided into three phases, in the short, medium and long term.